fabianf1/Curve-Project/README.md

 * Fix variations in FPS
 * Send linewidth to client(Sine powerup)
 * Write a sf::VertexArray like class that supports erase();
-* Fix quit buttons in online games
+* Use same code conventions everywhere